 - XML sitemaps creation and updates.

-- Submission of XML sitemaps to Google Search Console and Bing Webmaster Tools.
+- Submission of XML sitemaps to Google Search Console and Microsoft (Bing) Webmaster Tools.

 - Monitoring of your site to quickly find and fix any issues.